enactjs/cli/docs/building-apps.md

 ## Caching

-For supporting better [`caching`](https://webpack.js.org/guides/caching/), Enact CLI provides `--content-hash` option to add a unique hash to each output file name based on the content of an asset.
+For supporting better caching, Enact CLI provides `--content-hash` option to add a unique hash to each output file name based on the content of an asset.

 Building With this option should produce the following output: